-Figure 4 provides forecasts of daily cases of Covid-19 for the period until mid-October for England and Scotland with data released on the 21^{st} September.
-The uptick in cases in mid-August for Scotland is primarily due to increased testing associated with schools reopening.
+Figure 4 provides forecasts of daily cases of Covid-19 for the period until the end of October for the four nations with data released on the 5th October.
+The mid-August uptick in cases in Scotland is primarily due to increased testing associated with schools reopening.